busterbenson/notes/_pages/about.md

 **I've changed my name a couple times.** My birth name was Erik Keith Benson, and I changed my name to Buster Butterfield McLeod as an experiment for a while, and then changed my middle and last name back when I got married.
 The full story requires a drink or two, but it's a good story.

-**I am a father.** I have two sons: Niko (born 2010) and Louie (born 2016), whom I share custody of with their mom.
+**I am a father.** I have two kids: Niko (born 2010) and Louie (born 2016), whom I share custody of with their mom.
 They are the best.
-I have a cat named [Pancake](https://www.instagram.com/stories/highlights/17997382906731800/).
+I have a cat named [Pancake](https://www.instagram.com/stories/highlights/17997382906731800/) and 3 of her kittens.

 **I like personality tests.**